 Florida Diabetes Camp is much more than just “camp.”
 In addition to the usual recreational activities associated with camping, scheduled diabetes education sessions are conducted by pediatric endocrinologists and diabetes educators at all programs.
 Caring individuals provide motivation and support for the children to learn self-care, independence in diabetes management, and good self-esteem.

-We aim to provide a fun, safe, educational and diabetes friendly camp environments for children with type 1 diabetes and their families where they can gain the confidence, skills and knowledge to achieve their full potential.
+We aim to provide a fun, safe, educational, and diabetes-friendly camp environment for children with type 1 diabetes and their families where they can gain the confidence, skills, and knowledge to achieve their full potential.

 - Provide a fun, safe and physically challenging camp experience for children with T1D.

 - Give campers and their families the opportunity to meet and develop friendships with others affected by and living with diabetes.

 - Educate campers to better understand and control their diabetes.

 - Promote awareness of nutrition and exercise as an essential component of diabetes management.

 - Promote independence and self-discipline in the child’s approach to life with diabetes.